Name

 Wartime Service

 Cecil enlisted in the Machine Gun Corps in Ampthill on 5th October 1915. - not yet aged 16 years old, he was Private 31541.
-Later he was posted to the Bedfordshire Regiment Cecil was in the Machine Gun Corps.
-Cecil departed for France on 21st May 1918 and died of his wounds on 23rd October 1918, following his first visit to the trenches of France.
+Later he was posted to the Bedfordshire Regiment and issued with the service number 22682.
+Cecil departed for France on 21st May 1918, seeing action on the Western Front, he was wounded in action and died of his wounds on 23rd October 1918, following his first visit to the trenches of France.

 Acknowledgments